 The Company's activity as providers of financial assistance to emerging micro enterprises is one which involves transactions that are speculative in nature.
-Financial instruments consist of cash and cash equivalents, accounts receivable and prepayment, receivable from government, accounts payable and accruals and loans payable.
+Financial instruments consist of cash at bank, accounts receivable and prepayment, receivable from government, accounts payable and accruals and loans payable.